 From earthWORMS and roots to WORMalds and roots… A recent multi-generational family gathering in Birmingham, had the added bonus of collecting a family history collated and produced with thoroughness by my mother’s cousins.
 One of the interesting details included was that my great great grandfather, John Stephens, was born about 40 miles away at Bosherton, and that his family had been involved with the call to arms by Lord Cawdor to rush to Fishguard in 1797 to repel the threatened French invasion (the last to occur on British soil).
 The French were so put off by the sight of so many folk (including Welsh women in traditional red and black dresses summoned to help out by marching round the hills), that they aborted their mission.
 But it’s great to feel that we share a genuine historical tie to this part of the world which seems permeated in many ways with history, magic and myth.

 So what anyone does in crafting a garden is rarely likely to survive the passage of the generations in any retained physical or natural form.
-But perhaps it is in this drawn out but ultimately ephemeral battle to temporarily influence and control natural forces, that the real appeal of making a garden lies.
+However perhaps it is in the long, drawn out, but ultimately ephemeral battle to temporarily influence and control natural forces, that the real appeal of making a garden lies.